venbn/Module13-HW/README.md

 I was unable to successfully execute the code on "Jupyter notebook" on my Mac.
 So, used Google Colab to complete the assignment.

+The file "Colab_venture_funding_with_deep_learning.ipynb" is Google-colab version which can be uploaded to Google-colab and executed which runs fine.

+"venture_funding_with_deep_learning.ipynb" file is jupyter notebook format which fails to executes, when i try executing it - the jupyter notebook dies.

 ## Dev

 I use Jupyter notebook to write the Python code, this code is built in Jupyter notebook on a Mac PC.